Alabama Democratic Party: 2020s and continued influence of Joe L. Reed

 In July 2022, England announced that he would not seek another term as chair of the Alabama Democratic Party.
 Candidates to replace England included former congressional nominee Tabitha Isner, Birmingham LGBTQ city liaison Josh Coleman, and former U.S. Senate candidate Brandaun Dean.
 Former U.S. representative Parker Griffith also expressed interest in the position, but said he would only compete for it if he was nominated by someone else.
 Ultimately, it was former party Vice Chair Randy Kelley who won the chairmanship.
 Isner was elected as Senior Vice Chair.
+Kelley had been endorsed by Joe L. Reed.